Gone With The Quilt

-Buffet breakfast at the hotel.
-Proceed to “Shades Textile Studios” in Marietta (Shades Textiles is a exhibitor at major international quilt shows in both Tokyo and Houston.
-Stacey Michell, the pioneer developing the “Hawaiian Quilt” will conduct a 3 hour private workshop – “2 for 1 Hula Lesson”.
-Learn how to trace, cut and fuse a Hawaiian design quilt.
+Buffet breakfast at the hotel then checkout.
+Depart for Griffin, Georgia for a full day workshop at “Shades Textiles” (Shades Textiles is a exhibitor at major international quilt shows in both Tokyo and Houston).
+Stacey Michell, the pioneer in developing the “Hawaiian Quilt” will conduct two private workshops – “2 for 1 Hula Lesson” – learn how to trace, cut and fuse a Hawaiian design quilt.
 After lunch have a” fabric dying class” that produces designs perfect for a Hawaiian style applique quilt.
 All working kits and materials will be furnished.

 Credit: All People Quilt

-Depart for a Carrollton, Georgia, home of the “Southeastern Quilt & Textile Museum.”
+Depart for a Carrollton, Georgia, home of the “Southeastern Quilt and Textile Museum.”
 The museum is the only museum in Georgia singularly dedicated to quilting and textiles.
-The museum is hosting a private showing for our group.
-The Cherokee Rose Quilt Guild will present a “Trunk Show” of their quilts.
-Overnight at the Holiday Inn Express.
+Check in at the Best Western Plus.
+Transfer to Adamson Square in Carrolltons historic district, where you have time to visit the shops and have dinner.

+**For an evening of fun we suggest Mulate’s for dinner.
+Mulate’s serves genuine Cajun food, Cajun music and dancing.
+This is the place to go – Mulate’s serves as the ideal introduction to Cajun Country.
 (B)

-**For an evening of fun with genuine Cajun food and live Cajun music and dancing dinner at Mulate’s is the place to go.
-Mulate’s serves as the ideal introduction to Cajun Country.